1 monkfish tail (approx. 280g)

 Heat 1 tbsp of the oil in a deep pan, add the onion and shallot and fry over a gentle heat until soft, add the garlic and cook for a further minute or two.
 Add the wine and bring to the boil and cook for a few more minutes, add the tomatoes, puree and sugar and season, simmer (uncovered) for about 20-25 minutes until the sauce has thickened.

-Remove membrane from the fish if necessary, rinse pat dry with kitchen paper and cut into 2.5m slices.
+Remove membrane from the fish if necessary, rinse pat dry with kitchen paper and cut into 2.5cm chunks.

 Put about 2 tbsp of flour onto a plate and season with salt and pepper and lightly dredge the fish, shaking off any excess flour.

 Heat 1-2 tbsp of the oil and butter in a frying pan over medium heat, and cook the monkfish medallions over medium heat until lightly browned - about 3 minutes per side – allow to rest for a few minutes.